 Note that for the subdomain or subfolder examples above, you don’t necessarily have to use the word ‘blog’ when installing WordPress.
 You can use any other word you like.
 For example: shop, kb (for knowledge base), downloads, documentation, news, interviews, tutorials, reviews, faq (for frequently asked questions) among others.

-Before I show you how to install WP, here are…
+Before I show you how to install WordPress, here are…

 7 web hosting companies I recommend for your WordPress blog or website – web hosting plans to buy

 - HostPinnacle Kenya.
 Great hosting, with cPanel, Softaculous free script installer, free Let’s Encrypt SSL certificates for domains and affordable web hosting plans – with room to upgrade to a VPS or dedicated server down the road if your site grows big and starts to receive lots of web traffic from search engines and various social media sites.